cli-kit/cli-rc/README.md

 ## Options

+### append

+A boolean that appends the default search paths to directories specified in `path`, only applicable if `path` has been specified as an option.

 ### lenient

 A boolean that gathers errors into an array and continues processing subsequent rc files, default is `false`.